 - Prospects are motivated to buy quickly; while marketing and prospecting can be a long-term process, targeting someone who intends to buy in 10 years might not be the best strategy—target prospects who can buy within a year.

 2) Get Connected

 On LinkedIn, like in life, your network is your network.
-Getting connected with your target prospects is a step closer to getting your foot in the door.
+Connecting with your target prospects is a step closer to getting your foot in the door.
 According to Neil Patel, getting your foot in the door on LinkedIn is more about who you know than what you know.

 How Do You Start Connecting With The Right Prospects?

-If you are a student looking to build your career in a specific industry, begin by connecting with your lecturers, students in your course, alumni from your school, and other learners in your industry.
+If you are a student looking to build your career in a specific industry, begin by connecting with your lecturers, students in your course, alumni from your school, and other learners.

-If you connect with your lecturers, their network, which might be composed of CEO in your target industry, becomes your second-degree connection.
+If you connect with your lecturers, their network, which might be composed of CEOs in your target industry, becomes your second-degree connection.
 You can request an introduction from your lecturers or send a request to connect to the CEO.
-To increase your odds of connecting, customize your request to connect message by following these tips.
+To increase your connection odds, customize your request to connect message by following these tips.

 After getting the results, send a request to connect message.
 Remember, ensuring that your request to join is accompanied by personalized, customized, and honest messaging increases the odds of your request to connect getting accepted.

-Getting connected to your prospects is the first step to getting your foot on the door; the next crucial step is establishing yourself as a go-to person to solve their problems.
+Getting connected to your prospects is the first step to getting your foot in the door; the next crucial step is establishing yourself as a go-to person to solve their problems.

 Sending Direct Messages To Your New Connections